grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/saml/index.md

 ## Set up SAML with Azure AD

 Grafana supports user authentication through Azure AD, which is useful when you want users to access Grafana using single sign-on.
-This guide will guide you through the steps of configuring SAML authentication in Grafana with [Azure AD](https://azure.microsoft.com/en-us/services/active-directory/).
+This topic shows you how to configure SAML authentication in Grafana with [Azure AD](https://azure.microsoft.com/en-us/services/active-directory/).

-**Requirements**

-- You need to be an admin in your Azure AD organization to access Azure AD and create SAML integration.
-- You need permissions to edit Grafana config file and restart Grafana server.

 **Before you begin:**